4 Ways to Backup Contacts on Samsung Galaxy S9/S20

 Think about how you never remember birthdays now; you just wait for Facebook to tell you.

 The same can be said for our contacts.
 We’re so used to have them readily available on our phones that we don’t write them down, meaning that a situation where our device breaks or becomes unusable, we’ve ultimately lost said contacts.

 Method 1.
-Backup Contacts on Samsung S9/S9 Edge using with 1 Click
+Backup Contacts on Samsung S9/S20 using with 1 Click

 Of course, you’re going to want a simple option where you can simply click a button, and your contacts are backed up.
 This will save you time and ensure backing your contacts up is never a problem.

 The answer to this is using software known as dr.fone - Backup and Restore (Android).
 This third-party software is compatible with both Mac and Windows computers, comes with a full range of features to help you seamlessly back up and restore your phone’s data and even comes with a free trial period so you can make sure this software is right for you.